rimmertzelle/professional-javascript-fed01/README.md

 professional-javascript-fed01
 =============================

-### updates | week 5 is updated
+### updates | week 6 is updated
-As of today all material will be updated.
-I will let you know which material is updated.
+As of today all material are up to date.
+Even some material from week 1 - 5 is refurbished.
-Update for collaborators will come shortly!

 # Welcome
 This repository contains code examples and homework assignments for a javascript course of the media technology program.
 Unfortunately it is entirely in Dutch ;-)